I had reached my limit with work.

 A typical snorkelling itinerary usually includes visits to the underwater statues, Turtle Point, encounters with garden fishes, and sometimes exploring a shipwreck.
 Though we skipped the latter, which was supposed to be covered.
 It was unfortunate to witness the impact of over-tourism on the coral reef, leading to its deterioration.
 Nevertheless, it was still fascinating to witness a turtle gracefully approaching us.
 I couldn’t help but wish I had brought a GoPro.

 Between snorkeling sessions, we made a pitstop at the island of Gili Air for lunch.
 Although we didn’t venture too far beyond the strip of shops and restaurants, it already felt like a refreshing change of scenery from Gili T. From Gili Air, we could also catch a glimpse of Lombok!

-I knew about this from my research, but my well-travelled companion was pleasantly surprised by the idea of watching a movie on the beach.
-We found three spots on the western side of Gili T where a large screen had been set up and movies of the day were projected for the evening after the sunset.
-These are for the cost of at least one (expensive) drink.
-You can tell which is the most popular simply by the movie they are showing.
-We picked a lesser known one near the northern side of the island, and we were the only ones there all night.
-Ironically, the movie we ended up watching was The Beach.
-Classic Southeast Asian beach movie: check!
+Experiencing a movie on the beach seemed like a quintessential Gili T activity that we couldn’t miss.
+We discovered three spots on the western side of the island where a large screen was set up, featuring selected movies projected in the evening after sunset.
+The cost of admission?
+At least one (expensive) drink.
+Opting for a less popular movie near the northern side of the island, we found ourselves the sole audience for the night.
+Ironically, the movie we ended up watching was ‘The Beach’—a classic Southeast Asian beach movie: check!